Customizations

 It’s possible to display Grafana graphs within the ActiveJobs app when a user expands a given job.

-Grafana must be configured to support embedded panels and at this time it is also required to have a anonymous organization.
+Grafana must be configured to support embedded panels and at this time it is also required to have an anonymous organization.
 Below are configuration options are needed to support displaying Grafana panels in ActiveJobs.
 Adjust org_name to match whatever organization you wish to be anonymous.

 Warning